Get Started with Chatter

 - Under Sender, enter the name and email address for your org’s Chatter email account.

 - Under Branding, provide an image, like your company logo, sized for email (150 x 150 pixels or less), and a footer that contains your company address.

 - Click Save.

-Chatter settings let you add and remove features according to your users’ needs.
 To get to Chatter Settings, from Setup enter Chatter in the Quick Find box, and click Chatter Settings.

 This quick-reference table describes these settings and discusses what happens when you enable or disable them.